 «The torture of Cuauhtémoc» by Leandro Izaguirre (1867-1941) Source

-In the infamous Self of Faith of Peanut, according to a list published by Justo Sierra in the nineteenth century where he claims that in Maní they were destroyed «5.000 idols of different shapes and dimensions, 13 large stones used as altars, 22 small stones carved, 27 rolls with signs and hieroglyphs, tons of books and 197 vessels of all sizes ».
-This terrible act was necessarily witnessed by the Mayan population.
+In Maní's infamous Auto de Fe, according to a list published by Justo Sierra in the XNUMXth century, where he maintains that in Maní they destroyed "5.000 idols of different shapes and dimensions, 13 large stones used as altars, 22 small stones carved, 27 rolls with signs and hieroglyphs, tons of books and 197 vessels of all sizes ».

 Diego de Landa destroys the idols in Mani.
 Leonardo Paz.
 Source